Traveling while Asian during the pandemic

 "It was supposed to be the three of us who are Asian or half Asian, and it made me nervous," she said.
 "It was the first time I had anxiety ... all of the past times that I've traveled with other Asians, really, really bad experiences have happened, because people see us as easy targets."

 Dr. Kiona had to also cancel a group trip to Cuba.
-She was also working with the Ministry of Culture of Cuba to organize a Chinese festival in Cuba in November.
+She was working with the Ministry of Culture of Cuba to organize a Chinese festival in Cuba in November.

 She felt uncomfortable hosting the event during this climate and postponed the festival.
 "Bringing Chinese or Asian diaspora into a country that we don't know what their feelings towards Asian people are going to be ...
 I wasn't comfortable doing that."